 3.1.
 Identification of target genes

 In the first step of the analysis target genes were identified from the uploaded experimental data.
-300 genes with maximal number of SNPs were used as target genes.
+The most frequently mutated genes were used as target genes.

 Table 2.
-Top ten genes carrying SNP variations in Experiment.
-See full table \rightarrow
+Top ten the most frequently mutated genes in Experiment.